open-education-api/specification/docs/home.md

 ## Interested in joining us?

-Are you an educational institute, and interested in joining this initiative?
-Then please access the **Community** link at the top of this page.
+Are you an educational institute and interested in having the OOAPI developed to suit your needs?
+Then why not join us.
+For more information, access the **Community** link at the top of this page.

 ## Case study